delta94/brandonskerritt.github.io/_posts/2018-02-27-career-advice.md

 ## Things to include in a CV

-Let's say you have a template and you want to change a few few things, here are some things you might want to include:
+Let's say you have a template and you want to change a few things, here are some things you might want to include:

 * Personal details - Telephone, professional email, location, name
 * Work experience